 by Patti S. Gregory-Chang

 The scholarship program is a tremendous tool for us to develop future leaders of the National Federation of the Blind, but scholarship awards are not restricted to members of the organization.
 The National Federation of the Blind is an organization dedicated to creating opportunity for all blind people.
-To that end recipients of NFB scholarships need not be members of the National Federation of the Blind.
+Recipients of NFB scholarships need not be members of the National Federation of the Blind.
 Many of our past winners were not even aware of the NFB before they applied for our scholarships.
-When you check the records for past winners, you will see that students of all ages and in widely differing fields have won over the years.
-The class of 2011 included students entering their freshman year on up to older students who were nearly ready to write their PhD dissertations.
-The winners of 2011 are currently working toward credentials for employment as diverse as recreational therapist, equine veterinarian, organic chemist, molecular biologist, and teacher.
+When you check the lists of past winners, you will see that students of all ages and in widely differing fields have won over the years.
+The class of 2014 included students entering their freshman year, as well as older students who were nearly ready to write their PhD dissertations.
+Past winners are working toward credentials for employment in diverse fields.

-There is truly only one way to win an NFB scholarship, and that is to apply.
-Each November the new, updated scholarship application forms are posted on the web at <www.nfb.org/scholarships> along with important information about the contest, links to information on past winners, and a page of frequently asked questions.
-The online application form for 2012 will be available from November 1 to the contest deadline on March 31, 2012.
-The process can be initiated with an online application, which we prefer, or students can download a print application from the site.
-Any students who do not have access to the website may contact the scholarship office to request a print copy of the form and other necessary materials.
+There is truly only one way to win an NFB scholarship: that is to apply.
+Each November the new, updated scholarship application forms are posted on the Web at <www.nfb.org/scholarships>, along with important information about the contest, links to information on past winners, and a page of frequently asked questions.
+The application form for 2015 is already online.
+It will remain up until March 31.
+The process can be initiated with an online application, which we prefer, or students can ask for a print application by contacting our scholarship office at <[email protected]> or by calling (410) 659-9314, ext.
+2415.